Our Services

 Cramping before a bowel movement is often due to harmless muscle spasms, especially when the pain is fleeting and tied directly to pooping.
 However, if cramps start long before you need to go, linger after you go, or come with worrying signs (bleeding, fever, weight loss), inflammation may be the culprit.

-Listening to your body, tracking your symptoms, and using a structured approach—like the free online symptom check for —can help you and your doctor determine the cause.
+Listening to your body, tracking your symptoms, and getting a clearer picture of what's causing your discomfort—whether through Ubie's free AI-powered Irritable Bowel Syndrome (IBS) assessment or a visit to your doctor—can help you find the right path to relief.
 Always reach out to a healthcare professional for any severe, persistent, or alarming symptoms to rule out serious conditions.

 (References)